 The underground world seems to be hostile for life, because food and breathable air from photosynthesis are no longer available.
 However, microbes are slowly harvesting geologically produced nutrients by unknown metabolisms.
 We are studying the mystery of the unseen majority of life by using underground research facilities.

-The upper oceanic crust is a vast flask for life-water-rock interactions to impact the global carbon cycling throughout the Earth's history.
-We are studying rock pieces of the oceanic crust collected by ocean drilling to unveil the oceanic crust habitability and the role of microorganisms in basalt weathering and carbon sequestration.
+The upper oceanic crust is a vast flask for life-water-rock interactions to impact the global elemental cycling throughout the Earth's history.
+We are studying rock pieces of the oceanic crust collected by ocean drilling to unveil the oceanic crust habitability and the role of microorganisms in basalt weathering and elemental cycling.